Association for Computing Machinery — Student Chapter

 The ACM Student Chapter at University of Washington Tacoma is a student-run organization affiliated with the International ACM.
 An ACM Student Membership will help you with your research, papers, discussions, thesis and other schoolwork.
 The Association for Computing Machinery is an international society of those who are interested in computer technology and science.

 We research all aspects of computer security, including network security and information assurance, and to share that information with the regional community.
-The group is organized by Institute of Technology students, but is open to all students with an interest in security.
+The group is organized by School of Engineering & Technology students, but is open to all students with an interest in security.

 Grey Hat Group identifies 5 primary areas of academic pursuit:

 - Technical and logical vulnerabilities associated with computer networks

 - Technical and logical vulnerabilites associated with artificial applications